Executive Working Memory Training with ADHD Adolescents

 • Certain criteria, such as some medications or braces, may also apply.

-• Study participation includes a clinical interview, questionnaires, neuropsychological assessments, a 5-week online training program, and 2 fMRI brain scans.
+• Study participation includes a clinical interview, questionnaires, neuropsychological assessments, and 2 fMRI brain scans.

-• Study activities include both virtual and in-person visits, totaling 8-10 hours to complete all procedures.
+• Study activities include both virtual and in-person visits, totaling about 14-16 hours to complete all procedures.

 • All information collected as part of the research is kept confidential